 Nope!
 Uh-uh!
 Not at all!

 I always told my daughters I was going to do something different in my answer.
-Like, answer in a Gomer Pyle voice.
+Like answer in a high pitched Gomer Pyle voice.
 Or maybe go into a Shakespearean diatribe of, “To give away, or not to give away?
 That is the question!”

-Even though it was just a joke, kinda, all the girls would give stern warnings not to mess this part up.
+Even though it was just a joke, kinda, all four of my daughters gave me stern warnings not to mess this part up.

-The answer is supposed to be two words – two, little bitty words, with only three letters.
+The answer is supposed to be two words – two little bitty words, with only three letters.
 It’s as short an answer as the English language allows!
-The answer blunders across my vocal chords.
+The answer blunders painfully across my vocal chords.

-I place the beautiful Princess’ hand into Chevy’s hand.
+I place the hand of the beautiful Princess into Chevy’s hand.

 Sitting down, my wife gently pats my arm.
 Stinging tears well up in my eyes, but burn deeply inside.
 I shove them back.
 There will be plenty of time to cry, tomorrow.

-Is there a way to remember every detail, sound, sight and word being said?
+Is there a way to remember every detail, sound, sight, and word being said?
 Is it possible to stop time and never let it go?

 Vows are exchanged.

 Two of my single daughters stand on the left side of the wedding party in bridesmaid’s dresses.
-On the right side stand my two single sons serving as groomsmen.
+On the right side stand two of my single sons serving as groomsmen.